SundareswaranDeveloper/ProjectCropMart/README.md

 # Introduction :

-Project Crop Mart was the idea of developing an e-commerce system for farmers to sell their products and customers to purchase their required products.
+Project Crop Mart is the idea of developing an e-commerce system for farmers to sell their products and customers to purchase their required products.

 Using Java, Jsp, Servlet for backend services, HTML, CSS and JavaScript for frontend UI.